PaulM296/Metadefender-Opswat/README.md

 Also, you must change the following in the config.ts file:

-- API_KEY with the one obtaine dafter registering an account to metadefender.opswat.com
+- API_KEY with the one obtained dafter registering an account to metadefender.opswat.com
 - FILE_PATH with the path to the file that you want to scan

 ## Installation steps